 Occupational therapy evaluation and intervention services can help prevent secondary disability, help remove or modify environmental barriers, and improve, sustain or restore activities of daily living.
-Our clinicians treat patients of all ages, from newborns to those of advanced age.
+Our occupational therapy specialists and assistants treat patients of all ages, from newborns to those of advanced age.
 We treat a wide range of issues related to disabilities and/or chronic health conditions.
-We also provide services in a variety of settings including community, home, school, workplace, or another location important to our clients.
+The occupational therapists also provide services in a variety of settings including community, home, school, workplace or other locations important to our patients.

 Our areas of expertise include services and assessments for in-home evaluations, low vision, seating and mobility, mental health, hearing, balance and participation, work performance services, and youth, children and family.